jjmstark/bloc/README.md

 npm install -g
 ```

-##Generate a new dApp
+##Generate a new blockchain app

 ```
 bloc init
 ```

-bloc init builds a base structure for your dApp as well as set some default values for transacting.
-These can be edited in the config.yaml file in your dApp directory.
+bloc init builds a base structure for your blockchain app as well as set some default values for transacting.
+These can be edited in the config.yaml file in your app directory.

-Now in your dApp directory run
+Now in your app directory run

 ```
 bloc register